tmyl123/Elasticthreshold/README.md

 config.elhost        = "127.0.0.1",
 config.elport        = "9200",
-config.index         = "test-index",  //if you have index pattern, you can use YYYY-MM-dd config.field         = "value",       //agg field, if your query is text, and you don't car about agg, you can omit this config.isCounter     = false, config.queryUnit     = "count",
+config.index         = "myindex",  //if you have index pattern, you can use YYYY-MM-dd config.field         = "value",       //agg field, if your query is text, and you don't car about agg, you can omit this config.isCounter     = false, config.queryUnit     = "count",